Pin-Wei/Age-pred-server/README.md

 The list of participants and their associated email addresses is stored in CSV format under the `subj_csv_files` directory and uploaded to the external API using the `upload_subj_csv.py` script.

-- Note 1: The experimental data stored under the `data` folder is not publicly available.
+- Note: The experimental data stored under the `data` folder is not publicly available.

-- Note 2: Remember to change the directory to `server` (where the scripts are located) before executing the scripts.
+# Setup:
+- Create a conda environment with necessary packages installed using `conda env create -f environment.yml` (if failed, try `bash prepare_env.sh`).
+- Executes `./onetime_setup.sh`, which uses the `systemctl` command to configure `start_service.sh` to run automatically at system boot.

+# How to check:
+- To display the tmux session, executes `tmux attach -t SESSION`, where `SESSION` is defined in `start_service.sh`.
+- To check the current schedule, executes `./cronjob.sh list`.
+  - To start the schedules, executes `./cronjob.sh enable download_textreading_files` and `./cronjob.sh enable process_tasks`.
+  - To stop the schedules, use `./cronjob.sh disable download_textreading_files` and `./cronjob.sh disable process_tasks`.

 # Component Breakdown:
 ### `start.sh`